cosmicbet/ledger/x/wta/spec/01_concepts.md

 - 1% sent to the community pool, to fund for future developments
 - 1% burnt

+**Note**
+Draws will be held only if there are **at least 2 participants** that have entered it.
+If a draw expires and not enough participants have previously entered, the bough tickets will be considered valid for the next draw.
+This continues until a valid draw with at least 2 participants is held, without a limit on the number of invalid draws that can happen.

 ## Tickets
 In order to obtain a ticket, a user will have to pay using the chain token `FCHS`.
 A single ticket will have an initial cost of `10 FCHS`.